king-11/ComputerSystem/Week 1.md

 - Created several pages for the website (user profile page, user home page, sign up,sign in..)
 - Established model relations and their usage.
 - Started learning about various algorithms that will be implemented.

+### Team 6
+- Started collecting information used in our app
+- learn Responsive design suitable for pc and android both.
+- Created basic homescreen page